top of page

 The Bible portrays Mary as a mature and devoted disciple and patron present at key moments with Jesus.
 After the resurrection, Jesus commissioned her as an apostle to the apostles (John 20:1-18).
 Augustine in the fourth century and St Aquinas in the thirteenth century called Mary Magdalene an ‘apostle to the apostles’ because Jesus sent her to tell the apostles that he had risen.

-This is article 3 of 5 articles on female apostles in the Bible and the early church, where I portray Mary Magdalene as a patron and disciple, commissioned by Jesus as an apostle to the apostles.
+This is article 3 of 5 articles on female apostles in the Bible and the early church, where

-France
+Not France

-She likely didn't go to Gaul (France).
+Mary Magdalene did not likely go to Gaul (France).
 That idea originated when the church enforced the interpretation that there was a composite Mary, merging Mary Magdalene, Mary the sister of Martha, and the 'sinful woman’ of Luke 7.
-There is no biblical evidence to support the composite Mary, but the teaching of the composite Mary was formalized for the Western church under Roman Catholic Pope Gregory in AD 591.
+The teaching of the composite Mary was formalized for the Western church under Roman Catholic Pope Gregory in AD 591.
+The church commissioned and approved images of Mary Magdalene as a penitent figure, or as the object of desire, with loose hair and clothing signifying her loose morals.

-When the priests plotted to kill Lazarus (John 12:10), church tradition tells us that Mary and her sister Martha and her brother Lazarus escaped Judea with a disciple named Maximin on a boat without sails or oars in AD 42.
+Mary, the sister of Martha, likely went to France (Gaul).
+When the priests plotted to kill Lazarus (John 12:10), church tradition tells us that Mary, her sister Martha and her brother Lazarus escaped Judea with a disciple named Maximin on a boat without sails or oars in AD 42.
 They landed in Marseille and preached about Jesus in Gaul (present-day France).
 Today, the bones of Lazarus are in Notre Dame Cathédrale La Major in Marseille, France, and Martha’s tomb is in Tarascon, France.
 There is a nearby tomb at Sainte-Maximin-la-Sainte-Baume, found in AD 1279, which was marked as Mary Magdalene's.
 That was while the church enforced the teaching of the composite Mary.
 In 1521, it was a heresy worthy of excommunication to oppose the composite Mary.
 This coffin likely belongs to Mary, the sister of Martha.
 In 1969, the Catholic Church removed references to the composite Mary and acknowledged them as a distinct women.

 On the other hand, the Eastern Orthodox churches have always taught that Mary Magdalene and Mary, Martha's sister, were distinct individuals, and neither was the sinful woman of Luke 7.
 The Eastern Orthodox church has always honoured Mary Magdalene as an apostle to the apostles, who testified before the Roman Emperor Tiberius, and travelled as an apostle.
-In my fiction, I refer to her as Marie of Magdala, a variation of the name to keep Mary Magdalene distinct from Mary, the sister of Bethany, and Mary, the mother of Jesus.
+Orthodox artists show Mary holding a red egg, explaining it is the symbol of new life, or holding a flask of oil to anoint Jesus's body.
+Unlike Catholic and Protestant art, Orthodox art depicts Mary Magdalene with a halo.

 Mary Magdalene in Rome